hiroaki-yamamoto/mongoengine-goodjson/README.md

 ```

 Making this format can be done by making Document.objects query for each
 reference.
-However, doing it, the code would also dirty:
+However, doing it, the code would be also dirty:

 ```Python
 def output_references():